 This year we have created more intimate workshops, each lasting 2 hours, with a limited number of participants to ensure you get the best learning environment possible - plus this gives a brilliant chance to question the experts themselves.
 Please see below for the options and timings.

-Seminar 1: Introduction to Travel Writing - SOLD OUT
+Seminar 1: Introduction to Travel Writing

 Some say this is the golden age of travel writing with there being more options than ever to document your travels.
 We look at the different styles, whether you want to write a journal, a blog, an article or a book, and whether you want to write for your own satisfaction or turn it into a career.
 Includes a practical session.